CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-postgres.md

-## Deploy Azure Database for PostgreSQL server groups - Azure Arc using Azure portal
+## Exercise 3: Deploy Azure Database for PostgreSQL server groups - Azure Arc using Azure portal
+   Duration 40

 In this exercise you will be deployming Azure Database for PostgreSQL server groups - Azure Arc on top of a direct mode of Azure Arc data controller.
 Now that you are familiar with the existing Kubernetes cluster and Data controller, let's perform the following in this exercise:

-Create a Postgres Hyperscale Server group using Azure portal
+## Create a Postgres Hyperscale Server group using Azure portal
  * Configure & Scale, Connect source database
  * Backup & Restore on Postgres DB
  * Monitor/Visualize with Grafana & Kibana Dashboards****